-When novelists and screen writers try to insert something salacious into the life of Jesus, they focus on one woman: Mary from Magdala.
+When novelists and screenwriters try to insert something salacious into the life of Jesus, they focus on one woman: Mary from Magdala.
 Was Mary Magdalene a prostitute?
-Was Mary Magdalene wife of Jesus?
-These are the questions that concern author Birger A. Pearson in his article “From Saint to Sinner” that follows below.
+Was Mary Magdalene the wife of Jesus?
+Birger A. Pearson addresses these popular notions in the article “From Saint to Sinner” below.

 Theologians in later centuries consciously tried to downplay her role as an influential follower of Jesus.
-She became identified with the “sinful woman” in Luke 7 whom Jesus forgives as she anoints his feet.
-She became identified with the woman “taken in adultery” whom Jesus saved from stoning.
+She became identified with the “sinful woman” in Luke 7 whom Jesus forgives as she anoints his feet, as well as the woman “taken in adultery” whom Jesus saved from stoning.
 In the sixth century Pope Gregory preached of her being a model penitent.

 From Saint to Sinner

 Dan Brown, William Phipps, Martin Scorsese—when looking for a lover or wife for Jesus, they all chose Mary Magdalene.
 It’s not surprising.
 Mary Magdalene has long been recognized as one of the New Testament’s more alluring women.
 Most people think of her as a prostitute who repented after encountering Jesus.
 In contemporary British artist Chris Gollon’s painting of The Pre-penitent Magdalene (at right), Mary appears as a defiant femme fatal adorned with jewelry and make-up.